-But then Mum called again, which was something she never did.
+But then Mum called again.
 I paused the music and picked up the phone.

 There was that marked silence, like a cliché from a bad novel.
 There was also a groan of verbal constipation, as if Mum didn’t know where to begin, as if she couldn’t find the words.
 I knew then (though it’s also possible I retrospectively invented this premonition) that something wasn’t right.
 “Your grandmother has had a serious stroke,” she finally said, “and it’s not looking good.”

 The news provoked a strange reaction.
-I didn’t cry, I didn’t even feel conventionally sad — whatever that meant.
-Instead, the first thing I did after she passed away the next morning was to try to find her again.
+I didn’t cry.
+The first thing I did after she passed away the next morning was to try to find her again.
 I had lost her, I thought, and I wanted to find something that would convince me she wasn’t dead, that would prove reality had gotten it wrong.

 I found her first on my outgoing calls from the day before: we had spoken for 15 minutes and 51 seconds at 10:10 am.
 There was also a receipt for the flowers my sisters and I had sent her for her birthday.
 Because of the slow postal service, she had received the bouquet two days later, the morning she died.
 She had sent us all a thank you text.
 She was fine, she told us, bored with the lockdown, but otherwise okay.
 Twelve hours later, when she lay in the hospital morgue, I thought of the flowers still fresh and in their squeaky wrapping plastic.

-As a journalist, I had seen death before.
-I had seen dying babies in Rohingya refugee camps in Bangladesh; I had covered mass graves in Mexico and peered at the puckered, waxy bodies of gangsters in the funeral parlors of El Salvador.
+I had seen death before.
+In my journalistic career, I had seen dying babies in Rohingya refugee camps in Bangladesh; I had covered mass graves in Mexico and peered at the puckered, waxy bodies of gangsters in the funeral parlors of El Salvador.
 Still, in my personal life, my mind was warped by denial.
-I wasn’t even that I was professionally detached, I was just disbelieving that this could happen.
-I had been made invincible by middle-class privilege; hidden from inevitability.
+I suppose I had been made invincible by middle-class privilege; hidden from inevitability.

 It would strike me days later how often ordinariness conceives tragedy — how, in one moment, you are doing something so normal, and in the next everything has changed.
 I was dancing, my son was laughing; then, the music paused, I listened to Mum’s words, and nothing was the same.

 Maybe it was better when we believed in God — when living was the worst part, and in death, we had the chance to be saved.
-Maybe it was better to understand morality as part of destiny’s design, instead of our inability to fix or solve it.
+Maybe it was better to understand mortality as part of destiny’s design, instead of whether it was solvable or not.

-Still, I knew the root of my denial went beyond these lofty concerns.
-In reality, it grew from guilt.
+Still, I knew the root of my denial was guilt.
 I had been very close with my grandmother when I was younger.
 I remember interminable summers at her house in Leeds, in northern England.
 I remember her chicken and ham pies, her soggy pasta, and the malicious tabby cats she used to keep — cats that only seemed to like her, and despise everyone else.